p-alexisv/sitemon/README.md

    - if HTTP status code is 200, then this is set to 1 otherwise it is set to 0
 2. sample_external_url_response_ms
    - metrics type is gauge
-   - this is the elapsed time property from the requests connection object
+   - this is the elapsed time property from the requests response object
    - this is elapsed time in milliseconds

 ## Configuration